 In my experience, a club crowd cares more about good music than the DJ doing gnarly mixes.
 Plan a primary direction you want to take the night, then build a limited ‘playlist’ (around 30 songs/hour of playing time) that can lead the crowd in that direction.

 If you’re a standard social dance club DJ, warm them up with some tech-house and play a couple of mashups to fill the floor.

-Then drop some dirty dutch to get the people movin’, a couple of crazy electro tracks for people to party to.
+Then drop some dirty Dutch to get the people movin’, a couple of crazy electro tracks for people to party to.

 Excellent Musical Culture and a Vast Collection of Tunes

-Private gigs, club residencies, even entire scenes come and go, but the good DJs have music libraries they spend a lifetime gradually building up.
+Private gigs, club residencies, and even entire scenes come and go, but the good DJs have music libraries they spend a lifetime gradually building up.

 On too many occasions, I’ve heard people starting DJing because it’s “easy,” that you get all those perks along with a series of girls throwing themselves into your bed.